xLPMG/bareiron/README.md

 For microcontrollers, see the section on **compilation** below.

 ## Compilation
 Before compiling, you'll need to dump registry data from a vanilla Minecraft server.
-Create a folder called `notchian` here, and put a Minecraft server JAR in it.
+On Linux, this can be done automatically using the `extract_registries.sh` script.
+Otherwise, the manual process is as follows: create a folder called `notchian` here, and put a Minecraft server JAR in it.
 Then, follow [this guide](https://minecraft.wiki/w/Minecraft_Wiki:Projects/wiki.vg_merge/Data_Generators) to dump all of the registries.
 Finally, run `build_registries.js` with `node`, `bun`, or `deno`.

 - To target Linux, install `gcc` and run `build.sh`
 - To target Windows, install `gcc` and run `build.bat`